DeactivatedWhatSoever/NSL/blockchain/mastering_bitcoin.md

 - Bitcoin Overview

+	- I know that the people in the network, which are miners, have to ‘mine’ the bitcoin transactions and add a block to the blockchain.
+The thing that I don’t understand is, they get paid for participating in the network by confirming transactions AND making blocks to the blockchain?

+		- Confirming a transaction == Adding a block to the blockchain.
+I’m not sure of this part whether it really is something or not.
+You should give searching a try.

+		- [The link for the search is here](https://bitcoin.stackexchange.com/questions/8918/which-is-the-relation-between-transactions-and-blocks).
+All the miners ‘confirm’ the transaction.
+Which I don’t actually know what that means.
+But if a whole block is confirmed, that block will be broadcasted through the network.
+I think I need more comprehension about this topic.

 - Buying a Cup of Coffee

+	- Well this just gives you an example of transaction.
+A from B. Wallet to wallet.
+You can view the real transaction over here: https://blockexplorer.com/tx/
+	  0627052b6f28912f2703066a912ea577f2ce4da4caa5a5fbd8a57286c345c2f2

+		- I just looked at the confirmation number and it was massively big.
+So when the miners make a block, I think they confirm all the blocks in the blockchain.
+Well this is just a thought.
+Not confirmed.

 ### Bitcoin Transactions

 - Transaction Inputs and Outputs

+	- If you input a value to the transaction, there will be a fee!
+The input will be the amount that you really will send, and the output will actually have less than your input.
+The difference between the input and output is the transaction fee.

 - Transaction Chains

+	- Even this is the high level of transactions, it isn’t easy to comprehend for me.
+The output of one transaction is the input of the next transaction.
+Do you know what this means?
+I don’t think so.
+Well this does mean a chain.
+If we have a new transaction and make an input, the output will be the input of the next transaction.
+Joe needs to have the information that he sends and Alice needs to know the information that she received.
+And vice-versa.

 - Making Change

+	- Didn’t know wallets needed to actually make changes for people.
+Since bitcoin can be divided all the way, didn’t know they actually need changes.
+I think I should search more for this one since I don’t understand that bitcoin needs to make changes.

+	- Transactions move value from transaction inputs to transaction outputs.

 - Common Transaction Forms

+	- If there’s ‘common’ transaction forms.
+That means there’s actually some other ‘forms’ of transactions.
+Wonder what they would look like.

+	- The ‘change’ thing is coming out again.
+Don’t really understand why bitcoins needs to do those kind of transactions!
+Well that is a common transaction.
+Aggregating transaction: n inputs, 1 output  Distributing transactions: 1 input, n outputs

+	- I think you should find out ‘when’ and ‘how’ these transactions occur.
+If you don’t get through this, it won’t be easy for you to actually understand the transaction forms, I/O, chains, and etc.

 ### Constructing a Transaction

 - Getting the Right Inputs

+	- How can there be ‘unspent’ transaction outputs?
+I think the ‘unspent’ transaction outputs mean the ‘remaining coins’ in that wallet!
+That’s why bitcoin wallets need to deal with change!
+Because it doesn’t mean it actually just has the amount of 20!
+It actually means a transaction output leftovers!

+		- This is pretty much a guess, so please go and find out yourself after reading the whole chapter.

 - Creating the Outputs

+	- This is absolutely the same as above.
+It’s about change.

 - Adding the Transaction to the Ledger

+	- I wonder how the transaction gets sent to the network.
+Will it have to be connected to the internet?
+What about the wallets?
+Are they just a program?
+How do hardware wallets work?
+How do they get into the network?
+What protocol do they use to communicate?

+		- They call the protocol, bitcoin node.

 ### Bitcoin Mining

+- The PoW and stuff, all the stuff that we generally know.
+Nothing new except got the initials of ASIC.
+Application Specific Integrated Circuits.

+	- Still don’t know the confirmation and block making process and difference between the two.
+Does confirmation mean a creation of a block?!

 ### Mining Transactions in Blocks

+- A block of transactions, the priority of the transactions are actually the highest-fee transactions first!
+The bigger the money, the more confirmations it needs and gets.

+	- Lets check whether 1 block is 1 confirmation.

 ### Spending the Transaction

+- Spending will make a chain.
+Also create transaction forms.
+From now on, we’ll see about wallets, addresses, signatures, transactions, the network, and mining.
+These are the key components of bitcoin.
+Not blockchain.

 ## Bitcoin Core: The Reference Implementation